-- DO NOT turn tank supply off risking stock running out of water.
-Water flow is essential to allow the Blue Cap to suspend in the water and clouds on movement to outlet.
+- DO NOT turn tank water supply off risking stock running out of water.
+Water flow is essential to allow the Blue Cap to suspend in the water and cloud on movement to outlet.

 - Mix the required amount of product with a volume of water that is sufficient enough to be able to evenly pour onto the hay that’s been fed out.